Recombination (cosmology): Rough estimate from equilibrium theory

 Solving this equation for a 50 percent ionization fraction yields a recombination temperature of roughly 4000 K, corresponding to redshift z = 1500.

-The effective three-level atom
+Effective three-level atom

 In 1968, physicists Jim Peebles in the US and Yakov Borisovich Zel'dovich and collaborators in the USSR independently computed the non-equilibrium recombination history of hydrogen.
 The basic elements of the model are the following.